zjw-hunter/Dota2EsportDataset/README.md

 ## Dataset Notes

+**To get the dataset onto your platform use the [mongorestore](https://docs.mongodb.com/database-tools/mongorestore/#examples) command on the directory containing the release files.**

+**You will need mongoDB and the mongoDB database tools which is installed seperately.**

 - Some teams have a name mismatch between the actual name and the name on the results notably: VG.r (Vici Gaming Reborn), 4 Anchors + Sea Captain, RoX, Relax, they have not been processed.
 - Summit 5, 6 and 7 have a duplicate eventID
 - Players with no page on Liquipedia have not been processed.